Marina de la Caballería: Married life

 In 1508 Marina married Alonso de Estrada in Ciudad Real.
 Alonso de Estrada was the illegitimate son of King Ferdinand II and had been raised in the royal court, was of old Christian blood, respected in Ciudad Real, wealthy, and fiercely intelligent.
 Their partnership produced the best possible scenario.
-As the nephew of Charles I of Spain, Alonso ascended quickly.
+As the uncle of Charles I of Spain, Alonso ascended quickly.
 Marina took charge of the administration of the couple's ever-growing estates and possessions, while her husband traveled to Mexico City in service of the king.
 They had five children together.
 In 1522 Alonso was given the position of treasurer and governor of New Spain and had to depart for the New World.
 Marina stayed behind with their children until she considered that her eldest child—a son—was ready to take charge of the family's properties, then she readied to travel to the new world.